nikazooz/laravel-simplesheet-docs/docs/1.0/exports/queued.md

 return back()->withSuccess('Export started!');
 ```

-Behind the scenes the query will be chunked and multiple jobs will be chained.
-These jobs will be executed in the correct order,
-and will only execute if none of the previous have failed.

 ### Implicit Export queueing

 You can also mark an export implicitly as a queued export.
 You can do this by using Laravel's `ShouldQueue` contract.